-Today the Law Offices of Jason W. Estavillo was successful in defeating Bank of America and HSBC Bank in their Motion for Summary Judgement or in the Alternative Summary Adjudication in San Francisco Superior Court.
+Today the Estavillo Law Group was successful in defeating Bank of America and HSBC Bank in their Motion for Summary Judgement or in the Alternative Summary Adjudication in San Francisco Superior Court.

 The Court held in our client’s favor on all of the causes of action: Cancellation of Instruments, Violations of Business and Professions Code Sec.
 17200, et seq.
 Declaratory Relief and Breach of Contract.
 The Court held that Bank of America and HSBC “failed to show that the beneficial interest in the Note and Deed of Trust was ‘transferred’ to Countrywide Financial.”